This FAQ focuses on RPM Remote Print Manager® ("RPM"). For related topics, please see the FAQ list to the top right.

 ELSE (run PCL to PDF transform)

-A: At present, RPM does not have a good way to distinguish binary formats, one from another.
+A: At present, RPM does not have a satisfactory way to distinguish between binary formats.
 We can process SCS data, but you need to tell us it's SCS.
-The same is true with PCL.
+The same is valid with PCL.

 Can RPM broadcast print?